Bucharest Bucuresti, Romania Travel Guide

 Lowest prices for flights and accommodation, minimal tourist crowds, festive atmosphere in December with Christmas markets.

 Romania is a member of the European Union (EU) and applies the Schengen acquis regarding visa policies.
 Its visa rules largely align with those of the Schengen Area.
 EU/EEA/Swiss citizens enter freely with a valid national ID or passport.
-Nationals from Schengen visa-exempt countries (USA, Canada, UK, Australia, New Zealand, Japan, South Korea, many From South america countries) enter for short stays (90 days within 180-day period) without a visa.
+Nationals from Schengen visa-exempt countries (USA, Canada, UK, Australia, New Zealand, Japan, South Korea, many From South america countries) enter for short trips (90 days within 180-day period) without a visa.
 Other nationalities generally need a short-stay visa (Type C); apply at a Romanian embassy or consulate well in advance.
 IVisa or VisaHQ offer visa application assistance.

 No general entry fees apply for tourists.
 Upon arrival at Henri Coandă International Airport (OTP) or other entry points, standard passport control takes place.
 EU/EEA citizens use separate, often faster, lines.
 Non-EU/EEA citizens should prepare for questions about their visit, stay duration, and accommodation.
 Have your passport, return ticket, and accommodation confirmation readily available.
 The process is generally straightforward.
 No general special permits are needed for standard tourism activities in Bucharest.
 No specific health-related entry requirements apply for common illnesses.